SidSub1041/kalshi-mlb-market-analysis/README.md

 882-game backtest or live trade-pattern analysis, and several proposed edges were rejected when the data said no (recency/streak weighting, the original event-drift strategy).

-## Acknowledgments

-Developed with Claude (Anthropic) as an AI programming assistant — used for implementation, backtesting infrastructure, live-trading diagnostics, and analysis tooling under the author's direction.